ARM-software/libGPULayers/layer_gpu_profile/README_LAYER.md

 # Layer: GPU Profile

-This layer is a frame profiler that can capture per workload performance counters for selected frames running on an Arm GPU.
+This layer is a frame profiler that captures per workload performance counters for selected frames running on an Arm GPU.

 ## What devices are supported?

 This layer requires Vulkan 1.0 and an Arm GPU because it uses an Arm-specific performance counter sampling library.

-## What data can be collected?
+## What data is collected?

 The layer serializes workloads for instrumented frames and injects counter samples between them, allowing the layer to measure the hardware metrics for